Internet in China

-China's first foray into the global cyberspace was an email (not TCP/IP based and thus technically not internet) sent on 20 September 1987 to the Karlsruhe Institute of Technology, reading, "Across the Great Wall, we can reach every corner in the world" (越过长城，走向世界 (Yuèguò chángchéng, zǒuxiàng shìjiè)).
+China's first foray into the global cyberspace was an email (not TCP/IP based and thus technically not internet) sent on 20 September 1987 to the Karlsruhe Institute of Technology, reading, "Across the Great Wall, towards the rest of the world" (越过长城，走向世界 (Yuèguò chángchéng, zǒuxiàng shìjiè)).
 This later became a well-known phrase in China and as of 2018, was displayed on the desktop login screen for QQ mail.
+Internet in China is heavily censored, with numerous foreign websites blocked under the Great Firewall.
+The Cyberspace Administration of China acts as the national internet regulator and censor.
+China requires a real-name system for Internet services and online platforms.